Ali Amin Gandapur: Healthcare

 Within the first 10 days in office, on 12 March 2024, Ali Amin Gandapur and his government restored medical facilities under the Sehat Insaf Card after it had been suspended for almost a year by the previous caretaker government due to a lack of funds.
 In September 2024, free healthcare coverage under the Sehat Insaf Card was restored again after the State Life Insurance Company temporarily discontinued it due to the Khyber Pakhtunkhwa government's failure to clear dues.
 The facility was resumed following the government's assurance to pay Rs6 billion to the company.

 The government announced a social protection life insurance facility to be added into the Sehat Insaf Card's Plus Program.
 The life insurance scheme is the Pakistan Tehreek-e-Insaf (PTI) government's second major social security initiative after the Sehat Insaf Card, offering compensation of Rs500,000 to Rs1,000,000 to the heirs of deceased family heads.
 Additionally, a ‘stringent’ crackdown on drugs was ordered by Gandapur, as part of an anti-drug plan under which 2,397 drug addicts were rehabilitated with 2,000 more planned in Peshawar and seizures of illegal drugs.

 In January 2025, it was reported that only 15 percent (Rs 5.29 billion) was spent from the 2024 health budget of Rs 232 bn, in the first half of the fiscal year.
 In addition, the Sehat Card continued to face Rs 12 billion in unpaid dues, while a proposed air ambulance project "remained buried in bureaucratic red tape".
 An anyonmous healthcare official said that "[d]espite claims of universal health coverage, many people in KP are still struggling to avail even basic healthcare.
 KP and its merged areas still lack Basic Health Units and District Headquarter Hospitals hence compelling people to shift their patients to Peshawar for treatment."
 Expansion of specialized cardiac care beyond Peshawar has "gone unfulfilled" according to The Express Tribune.

+Mines and Minerals

+In April 2025, the Gandapur government introduced The Khyber Pakhtunkhwa Mines and Minerals Bill, 2025, in the Provincial Assembly, aiming to amend the 2017 mining law by establishing a Mineral Investment Facilitation Authority, digitising licensing processes, and introducing measures against illegal mining.
+Chief Minister Gandapur defended the bill as necessary for curbing corruption and boosting provincial revenue, dismissing criticism as "propaganda".
+The proposal faced significant opposition from opposition parties, mine owners, and some within PTI, who alleged it risked undermining provincial autonomy under the 18th Amendment.
+Passage was linked to approval from PTI founder Imran Khan, and the bill remained pending without enactment by the end of Gandapur's tenure.